Depok: History

 The original slave families of Depok are of Balinese, Ambonese, Buginese, Sundanese and Portuguese Indo, i.e., Mestizo and Mardijker descent.
 Isakh, Jacob, Jonathans, Joseph, and Samuel were family names baptized by Chastelein after the slave families converted to Protestant Christianity.
 The other families retained their original names and might have been (Roman Catholic) Christian already before joining Chastelein's Protestant church.
 Descendants of the original Depok families with the exception of the Sadokh family, still live in Indonesia, the Netherlands, Norway, Canada and the United States.

 In 1871, the colonial government granted Depok a special status (Gemeente), allowing the area to establish its own local government headed by a council leader (President).
 This local governance ended in 1952, when the Depok administration transferred its authority to the Indonesian government, except for certain territories.

 During the Bersiap (Indonesian civil war and war for independence from The Netherlands) period of 1945, Depok experienced violence, and some of its inhabitants were killed by the local youth groups (Pemuda).
 The instability caused by the Indonesian War of Independence led to several of the original Depok families to flee the town.
 Many of the surviving families later settled in the Netherlands and various other countries as part of the broader Indo community.

 In March 1982, Depok was reclassified as an administrative city within Bogor Regency.
 On 20 April 1999, the city of Depok merged with some neighbouring districts of Bogor Regency to form an autonomous city, independent of the Regency, with an area of 199.91 km^{2}.
 This date is commemorated as Depok's official establishment date.

 Geology and climate

-Located in a tropical country, Depok experiences two seasons, namely wet and dry seasons.
-The former usually happens between June and September, while the latter on October until May.
+Depok has a tropical rainforest climate (Köppen: Af) and situated in the alluvial lowland, Depok experiences two seasons, namely wet and dry seasons.
+The former usually happens between May until September, while the latter usually happens between October until April.

 Depok is situated on a geological basement dominated by alluvial deposits.
 Gravitational data from ESA-MWT studies indicate variations in subsurface rock density beneath the area, supporting the presence of these deposits.
 The finding has been corroborated by other geological surveys.
 The alluvial layers are located approximately 0–68 meters above a bedrock formation dating from the Pleistocene epoch.

 Two major rivers flow through Depok: the Ciliwung River and the Pesanggrahan River.
 Depok also has 13 tributaries and 22 lakes spread across districts around the city.